How Resource Library differs from paper-printed art magazines and journals

 The nature of paper publishing requires periodicals to be printed in a series of issues, have deadlines for submissions and have content aggregated for publication at a future date.

 Editing of content

 In Resource Library whole essays are republished wherever possible from exhibition catalogues and other sources.
-In Resource Library Content provided by a named author is never altered without permission of the author.
-For further information please see click here.
+Content provided by a named author is not altered without seeking consultation with the author.
+For further information please see errors and omissions.

 Articles and essays submitted for publication by paper-printed magazines are often edited in order to shorten the texts.
 This editing may be necessary because of various constraints and policies of the publications.

 From an environmental perspective, Resource Library conserves energy in distribution of its content relative to distribution costs of paper-printed magazines, and conserves forest resources and landfills.
 Also, viewing of pages at a reader's home computer may reduce the fossil fuel energy needed for trips to a physical library.
 Resource Library further encourages institutions that publish exhibition catalogues and brochures to lessen paper-printed copies wherever feasible.

 TFAO's website is hosted by an organization with its offices and data centers powered by alternative energy.
 The machines hosting the our website and e-mail are fully eco-friendly. (right: Forest in Grand Teton National Park.
 Photo © 2008 John Hazeltine)